EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

 ## Week 04

-- In this week, we start using flexbox, based on the fundamentals of responsive design, also using media queries.
+- In this week, We start using flexbox, based on the fundamentals of responsive design, also using media queries.

 - You will also find in the first steps section, the link that will allow you to preview the project on github pages WITHOUT having to clone the repository locally

+_Emanuel Muises_

+## Week 05

+- In this week, we start learning JavaScript and implementing it by using and applying it in the browser console, using alert methods, and more..

+- We have started to use and learn variables and operators, strings, arrays, conditionals, loops, and functions(without arrow function yet).
+- You can use -> github pages link found in the "First Steps" section point 7.

 _Emanuel Muises_